Massachusetts Island Hopper: Nantucket and Martha's Vineyard

 Mostly flat terrain on traffic-free, paved bike paths.
 Leisurely cycling level.

-4 nights lodging, 4 breakfasts, 2 picnic lunches, 4 dinners, snacks, ferry between Nantucket and Martha’s Vineyard, van support, maps, cue sheets and trained guides.
+4 nights lodging, 4 breakfasts, 2 picnic lunches, 4 dinners, snacks, ferry between Nantucket and Martha’s Vineyard, ferry to Chappaquiddick Island, van support, maps, cue sheets and trained guides.

 Fly into Nantucket for the start of our tour and out of Martha’s Vineyard at the end of the tour.
 Cape Air and JetBlue offer connections through Boston and Providence.
 Or drive to Hyannis and take the ferry.
 Once in Nantucket, take the hotel’s free shuttle to the start of our tour.
 WomanTours will provide a complimentary shuttle to the Martha’s Vineyard airport or ferry back to Hyannis at the end of the tour.